lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-create-contribution-folder.md

 1. Click to open the contribution folder, you can see two sub folders–**[!UICONTROL SHARED]** and **[!UICONTROL NEW]** are automatically created within the contribution folder.
 ![](assets/contribution-folder.png)

-Now, you can configure the properties of the newly created Contribution folder.
+You can now configure the Contribution folder properties.
 See, [Configure Contribution folder properties](brand-portal-configure-contribution-folder-properties.md).

 >[!NOTE]
 >
->Ensure that you provide an appropirate name to the Contribution folder as you cannot modify the folder name after creation.
+>Ensure that you provide an appropriate name to the Contribution folder as you cannot modify the folder name after creation.